maartins/HowToOpenCVArucoAndroidStudio/README.md

   - Make sure that the `Specify toolchain file for cross-compiling` option is selected
   - Click `Next`; Specify toolchain by cliking `...` find and add `../opencv_project/opencv/platforms/android/android.toolchain.cmake`
   - Click `Finish`
-- click and choose
- - conf -> CMAKE_TOOLCHAIN_FILE file
+- Every thing is RED!
-- check if not as below then change
+ - Use `Search box` to check for values, if not found, add them:
- - OPENCV_EXTRA_MODULES_PATH dir (contrib-dir/modules)
+ - `ANDROID_SDK_TARGET` Value: the downloaded version (this case `android-27`)
+ - `OPENCV_EXTRA_MODULES_PATH` Value: `../opencv_project/contrib/modules`
  - CMAKE_MAKE_PROGRAM file (mingw-dir/bin/mingw32-make.exe)
- - WITH_CAROTENE 0
+ - `WITH_CAROTENE` Value: `Not ticked`
+ - `BUILD_ZLIB` Value: `Ticked`
- - BUILD_ZLIB 1
+- Click `Configure`
-- configure untill no red marks in cmake gui (ignore warnings in output window)
-- generate (ignore warnings in output window)
+- If some entries are still RED, click `Configure` again
+- Lastly Click `Generate`

 ### 2. step; MinGW:
-- go to '../mingw-dir/msys/1.0' and run 'msys' bash file
+- Navigate to `../MINGW_INSTALL_DIR/msys/1.0`
- - in bash terminal:
- - cd "build"
+- Double click the msys.bat
+- In the new cmd window:
+ - Execute `cd "../opencv_project/build/"`
+ - Execute `mingw32-make` (take a while to finish, mine ~20min)
- - mingw32-make
+ - Execute `mingw32-make install`
- - mingw32-make install
+ - Note: when executing `mingw32-make` if it fails, it will mostly fail at 96%, fortunatly the progress it is "cached" the second time will be faster.
+When it fails it, please read the error message, it will tell what is missing.